phonegap/workshop-plugins/lesson2.md

 ### Exercise

-1. Create a new plugin using the `phonegap-plugin-create` command (preferably at the same directory level as your `myApp` project but not within it)
+1. Create a **new plugin** using the `phonegap-plugin-create` command.

+   >**NOTE:** Use a different plugin name and id like below and create your plugin at the same directory level as your `myApp` project but not within it.

         $ phonegap-plugin-create MyEchoPlugin myechoplugin my-echo-plugin

-2. Open the `plugin.xml` and uncomment these Android and iOS `<platform>` specific sections:
+2. Now open the `plugin.xml` and uncomment these Android and iOS `<platform>` specific sections (we will need this to test with later):

         <platform name="android">
             <config-file target="res/xml/config.xml" parent="/*">